CGGC ARCHIVES MUSEUM • 700 EAST MELROSE AVENUE

 Tour Stop 13 This featured display changes routinely.
 At present it displays items from CGGC Navajo Missions. c.
 1977 – 1997.

 Tour Stop 14 John Winebrenner boyhood home display (200), located in Frederick Co., Md. near Walkersville.
+These panoramic pictures show the Winebrenner boyhood homestead in Maryland.

 Tour Stop 15 Pictures and artifacts from the Winebrenner family in the top display case.
 Also, a sneak peak at tour stop 59 below.

 Tour Stop 16 The last days of CGGC founder John Winebrenner.
+He preached his last sermon at the 1860 Eldership on sunday May 28th.

 Tour Stop 17 1925 CGGC Centennial artist rendition of John Winebrenner’s 1810 boyhood farm home.